pmoustopoulos/customer-api/README.md

 This practice is not just about standardization but also about making your API responses more predictable and secure.

 <br><br>

+## 11. Enhanced Pagination Example
+In this section, I provide an improved pagination implementation that you can use to retrieve paginated results from your database.
+The example includes the usage of a custom `CustomerSearchCriteriaDTO`, a service method that handles pagination, and utility classes to assist with sorting and pagination.

 ### Feedback and Contributions